7 Human Trafficking Statistics that Put the Problem in Perspective

 And yet, there is hope.

 Why do we emphasize the need?
-Because we know–no matter how big the problem–our God is bigger.
+Because we know—no matter how big the problem is—our God is bigger.

 The first step to eradicating a problem is raising its awareness.
-Now that you’re aware, what will you do?
-Here are some ideas–
+So now that you’re aware, what will you do?
+Here are some ideas—

 Orphans and vulnerable children are among the most at-risk of being trafficked–especially those in poverty.
-So when we seek to meet orphans’ needs, we’re seeking to eliminate those risks from their lives.
-Join us in caring for these children by accessing our FREE 15-day prayer guide.
+So when we seek to meet orphans’ needs through sponsorship, we help eliminate those risks from their lives.

 Statistics gathered from the International Labour Office and National Foster Youth Institute